 As a bird enthusiast, feeding birds in your garden or backyard can be amazing and a great sight to behold.
 But it can also be frustrating when you have to deal with squirrels hanging around your bird feeders.
 Squirrels like bird food a lot, and they can go the extra mile just to lay their hands on it.
 Squirrels are persistent, smart, and they learn from experience.

-They can jump, climb almost any surface, squeeze themselves through very tiny holes, and do whatever it takes to get what they want – including the fresh bird food you just put in your bird feeder.
+They can jump, climb, squeeze themselves through very tiny holes, and do whatever it takes to get what they want.
+Including the fresh bird food you just put in your bird feeder.

 Have you been looking for how to keep squirrels away from your bird feeder?
 Are squirrels been eating a greater portion of your bird food?
 Then what you need is an adequate solution that will help you keep squirrels out of bird feeders.

 Keeping squirrels away from bird feeder has been one common challenge most bird lovers face.
-In this article, you will be provided with some useful solutions, as we have done our research and put together some tips to help you keep squirrels out of your bird feeders.
+In this article, you will be provided with some useful solutions.
+We have done our research and put together some tips to help you keep squirrels out of your bird feeders.

 How to Keep Squirrels Away from Bird Feeders